Collocations for ratio - noun

 The hospital is trying to improve its staff/patient ratio.

-reduce | calculate, find, work out
+calculate, compute, determine, find, work out

-RATIO + VERB
+ratio + VERB

-improve | worsen
+improve

-the worsening pupil/teacher ratio in our schools
+the worsening student/teacher ratio in our schools

-the worsening pupil/teacher ratio in our schools
+the worsening student/teacher ratio in our schools

-in a/the ~
+in a/the ratio

 We mixed the oil and water in a ratio of one to five.